 Stella Crossley & Peter Marriott

-(Photo: courtesy of Ken Harris, Morwell Park, Victoria)
+(Photo: courtesy of Ken Harris in Morwell Park, Victoria)

 This species has a beautiful adult form, with mustard forewings and body, and red hind wings, although the coloration of the wings varies between individuals.
 Some individuals also have a pair of fragmented silver flashes across each forewing.
 The moths have unipectinate antennae.